tc39/notes/es6/2015-05/may-27.md

 MM: The general style we've agreed upon is that primordial properties are either configurable or writable.
 This is important for initialization of realms, to make it seem like a different kind of realm.

-DG: I believe that Firefox JIT can handle that.
+DGN: I believe that Firefox JIT can handle that.

 JM:  Should we think about standard modules?